MarienvanLoon/programming-for-economists/source/rules.rst

 Grading:
 ~~~~~~~~

+If you want to get a grade for this course, make sure you register in the google form before the deadline!

 In the schedule there are 5 pass/fail items.
 For each "pass", you earn 0.5 points;
 for a "fail" you earn 0 points.
 Hence, if you have 5 times a "pass", you earn
 2.5 points for your final grade.